 The process normally followed by the Genealogy Panel is as follows:

-- Incoming messages to the panel from the website email link are automatically routed to the chairperson and the secretary of the panel at the same time.
+- Incoming messages to the panel from the website email link are automatically routed to the chairperson and the CFA President at the same time.
 This reduces the risk of unanswered mail.

-- Secretary prepares standardized synopsis of request, agrees with chairperson, and sends back to inquirer for ratification and “full disclosure” (i.e. confirmation that we have been told all the inquirer knows about the subject and identification of the sources which he/she has searched).
+- The Chairperson prepares standardized synopsis of request, logs the query, giving it a case number, and responds to inquirer for ratification and “full disclosure” (i.e. confirmation that we have been told all the inquirer knows about the subject and identification of the sources which he/she has searched).
 This is so that panelists’ time is not wasted telling the inquirer things he/she already knows.

-- Nominated panelist examines inquiry, consults as appropriate, prepares response and sends to chairperson, copying those panelists who have contributed.
+- The assigned panelist examines the query, consults as appropriate, prepares a response and replies to the inquirer, copying those panelists who have contributed and the chairperson.

-It is not the intention to do inquirers’ research for them: rather, to advise them how they might overcome their brick walls.
+It is not the intention to do the inquirers research for them: rather, to advise them how they might overcome their brick walls.
 This does not preclude a panelist from doing some research to help an inquirer, if time and resources are available.

 Back to top